davidnnaji/J1708_T4/README.md

 ![Configuration-Send](images/j1708config-send.gif "Configuration-Send")

-### Transport Protocol `-T`
+### Transport Protocol
 SAE J1587 provides rules for transporting payloads greater than 19-bytes.
 Every `J1708` object has built-in processing and handling procedures for RTS, CTS, CDP, EOM, and Abort messages.
 This will only work when gateway processing is turned on.
+To send a large payload used the `-T` option of `j1708send`.

-To send a simple 30-byte message on port three, use the following command:
+For example, to send a simple 30-byte message on port three, use the following command:

 ```
 j1708send sp3 -T 30 de.ed.be.ef.de.ed.be.ef.de.ed.be.ef.de.ed.be.ef.de.ed.be.ef.de.ed.be.ef.de.ed.be.ef.de.ad